 Gender equality

-Gender equality in the workplace has been a priority of the government for several years.
-The gender pay gap is lower than the EU average, and Bulgaria is among the EU countries with the highest proportion of women in management positions.
-Nevertheless, there is still progress to be made towards complete gender parity, even though women and men are largely viewed as equals in the workplace.
+Gender equality in the workplace continues to be addressed through EU-aligned policies and legislation.
+The gender pay gap in Bulgaria is about 20 percent, which is higher than the EU average of about 12 percent, but Bulgaria has a relatively good representation of women in management positions compared to many EU countries.
+There is progress to be made towards complete gender parity, even though women and men are largely viewed as equals in the workplace.

 Business culture in Bulgaria